 In the era of the almighty Smartphone seems a counter-intuitive question to ask.
 BUT it is worth examining the facts.
 Many homeowners who have yet to migrate to VoIP wonder if it would be easier to have their daily telecommunications needs solely based on mobile phones.
-For all intents, it is a very valid question, as traditional pots (non-voip) land-line costs can be excessive for the little service and use these provide.
+For all intents, it is a very valid question, as traditional pots (non-VoIP) land-line costs can be excessive for the little service and use these providers.
 Here we’ll look to review some points of having mobile phones (or Smartphone) vs a VoIP based land-line.
 If you look for some more insight just check our Home Phone Cost Comparison

 By now everyone aged 18 or older does have a mobile and probably younger too so in the normal household you’ll have at least 3 or 4 mobile phones.
 About 75% of the devices sold in Canada will be in the form of a Smartphone.
-Something that most people don’t realize is these modern Smartphone, in-spite of having the word phone appended to it have not being designed for the one thing a phone should primarily do: talking.
+Something that most people don’t realize is these modern smartphones, in-spite of having the word phone appended to it has not been designed for the one thing a phone should primarily do: talking.
 The Smartphone is designed to allow interacting with a plethora of apps, watching TV/Videos, and providing directions by means of maps/GPS and facilitating taking pictures and broadcasting to the world what wonders one has captured.
 If you have ever been in a conversation these newer large touch-screen devices do get quite hot with just a few minutes call.
 Also the longer the call is the faster the device’s battery drains.

 On the side of VoIP phones, essentially any residential phone may be used with the service and you can talk for as long as you want.
 Chances are you will not have ever a battery issue.
 Battery life on residential/office phones using VoIP is not an issue.